Her Story

 05What values are most important to you in your work and personal life?

-I'm a big music person, so anytime I can get to a concert for an artist that I love, I go with my sister and my concert crew of friends.
-Something I learned in my early years at my last company was I didn't utilize my PTO and I worked like a dog, and when it's all over, it's over.
-So I was like, alright, I have to enjoy life.
-Outside of coaching, which I do enjoy and will call a hobby, I enjoy music, being at home, and spending time with my dog.
-I have a Boston Terrier, his name is Bronx, named after where I'm originally from.
-I'm starting to pick up gardening, I don't know what happened when I became this age, but now I have joy seeing the colorful flowers and doing projects like that.
-You gotta find the beauty in life these days.
-I love entertainment, I love a good time out with good people and good friends, going out and seeing the city.
-I love traveling.
+I'm a big music person, so any time I can get to a concert for an artist I love, I'm there with my sister and my concert crew.
+Something I learned in my early years at my last company is that I didn't use my PTO and I worked like a dog, and when it's all over, it's over.
+So I told myself, alright, I have to actually enjoy life.
+Outside of coaching, which I do enjoy and will happily call a hobby, I love music, being at home, and spending time with my dog.
+I have a Boston Terrier named Bronx, after where I'm originally from.
+I've started picking up gardening too.
+I don't know what happened when I hit this age, but now I find real joy in seeing the colorful flowers and doing little projects like that.
+You have to find the beauty in life these days.
+I love entertainment, a good time out with good people and good friends, going out and seeing the city.
+I love to travel.
 My last big trip was to Dubai, and it was an amazing trip.
-I planned for it and no expense was spared.
-I'm at the point where I'm staying home because I paid so much for this mortgage, I'm gonna enjoy this place, so I'm gonna make it my oasis.
+I planned for it and spared no expense.
+Now I'm at the point where I'm staying home, because I paid so much for this mortgage that I'm going to enjoy this place.
+I'm making it my oasis.

 Join Influential Women and start making an impact.
 Register now.